vcfvct/aws-exam/README.md

 * vpn connection between on-prem and vpc requires Hardware VPN Access, on-prem Customer Gateway and a Virtual Private Gateway.
 * VPC allows the user to set up a connection between his VPC and corporate or home network data centre `without` IP rage overlapping.
 * If you have multiple VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+* Public IP cannot be assigned to instance with multiple ENIs.

 ## IAM
 * [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow).
 It assumes deny first, and then  evaluates deny then evaluate allow.